 Goal 4 Goal 4: Increase climate resiliency in ESJ communities.
 (3 Action Items) 4.1 Emphasize Adaptive Capacity 4.1.1 Initiate Climate Change Adaptation Planning with Emphasis on Disadvantaged Vulnerable Communities The CPUC will ensure electric and gas utilities engage disadvantaged vulnerable communities and describe specific actions they will take in those communities, as they assess the long-term vulnerabilities to climate change of their infrastructure, services, and operations, as well as share best practices that are developed in the process.
-Energy Division Climate & Equity 1-Begin developing Community Engagement Plans 2-Begin conducting climate change vulnerability assessments with community engagement 3- Summarize lessons learned
+Energy Division Climate & Equity 1-Begin developing Community Engagement Plans 2- Begin conducting climate change vulnerability assessments with community engagement 3- Summarize lessons learned

-4.1.2 Consider Safety Policy Responses to Climate Change Develop a viscal tool to make California climate change scenarios more accessible to all in the context of utility infrastructure impacts.
+4.1.2 Consider Safety Policy Responses to Climate Change Develop a visual tool to make California climate change scenarios more accessible to all in the context of utility infrastructure impacts.
 Understand downstream consequences to ESJ communities and ensure meaningful collaboration with ESJ representatives in adaptation actions.
-Safety Policy Division Security & Resilience 1- Develop tool 2- Develop situation report 3- Ensure findings incorporate ESJ community considerations based on collaborative community engagement 4.1.3 Framework for Integrating Resiliency Planning and Evaluation into Current Grid Planning Policy Devise a standard view of the concept of resiliency and adaptive capacity, and how it can be measured.
+Safety Policy Division Security & Resilience 1- Develop GIS tool 2- Develop situation report 3- Ensure findings incorporate ESJ community considerations based on collaborative community engagement 4.1.3 Framework for Integrating Resiliency Planning and Evaluation into Current Grid Planning Policy Devise a standardized view of the concept of resiliency and adaptive capacity, and how it can be measured.
 Energy Division Microgrids & Resiliency 1- Continue alignment with Climate Adaptation proceeding and subsequent implementation, as well as other key processes such as the Risk Assessment Mitigation Phase (RAMP) and General Rate Cases (GRCs) 2- Develop tools to guide utilities in resilience planning

-5.1 Impro ove Communication v vith an ESJ Lens 5.1.1 Fact Sheets and Collateral Materials Continue to update CPUC Fact Sheets and Brochures to ensure information is up-to-date and accessibly written.
-Cross-Commission News & Outreach Office 1- Ensure CPUC website includes collateral materials for key programs and initiatives 2- Revise and post materials in need of updates 5.1.2 Translation of Key Documents and Collateral Materials Translate key Fact Sheets and Brochures, especially those aimed at consumers, into critical languages spoken by Californians, including Spanish, Chinese, and other languages.
-Cross-Commission News & Outreach Office 1- Prioritize what materials are in need of translation 2- Understand what key languages are needed 3- Post to website 5.1.3 Email Communication and Newsletters Explore opportunities to streamline email communications from the CPUC, including establishing a centralized platform for proactive communication.
-Cross-Commission News & Outreach Office 1- Explore opportunities to expand use of existing email software to meet communications need 2- Understand if existing capacity can handle a centralization process 3-Roll out any new plan to relevant CPUC staff 5.1.4 Interpretation Availability at CPUC Meetings Pursue standard policy for when to incorporate interpretation services outside of request process.
-Cross-Commission News & Outreach Office 1- Draft materials and share with CPUC staff regarding how to request interpretation services, both for internal purposes and for external needs 2- Consider a policy with concrete criteria for when to incorporate interpretation on a proactive basis.
+Goal 5: Enhance outreach and public participation opportunities for ESJ communities to meaningfully participate in the CPUC's decision-making process and benefit from CPUC programs.
+(11 Action Items) 5.1 Improve Communication with an ESJ Lens Continue to update CPUC Fact Sheets 1- Ensure CPUC website includes collateral materials for Fact Sheets and News & 5.1.1 and Brochures to ensure information is Cross-Commission key programs and initiatives 2- Revise and post materials Outreach Office Collateral Materials up-to-date and accessibly written. in need of updates Translate key Fact Sheets and Translation of Key Brochures, especially those aimed at 1- Prioritize what materials are in need of translation 2-News & 5.1.2 Documents and consumers, into critical languages Cross-Commission Understand what key languages are needed 3- Post to Outreach Office Collateral Materials spoken by Californians, including website Spanish, Chinese, and other languages.
+Explore opportunities to streamline 1- Explore opportunities to expand use of existing email Email email communications from the CPUC, News & software to meet communications need 2- Understand if 5.1.3 Communication and Cross-Commission including establishing a centralized Outreach Office existing capacity can handle a centralization process 3-Newsletters platform for proactive communication.
+Roll out any new plan to relevant CPUC staff 1- Draft materials and share with CPUC staff regarding Interpretation Pursue standard policy for when to how to request interpretation services, both for internal News & 5.1.4 Availability at CPUC incorporate interpretation services Cross-Commission purposes and for external needs 2- Consider a policy with Outreach Office outside of request process. concrete criteria for when to incorporate interpretation Meetings on a proactive basis.